strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ### Regenerate documentation

-There are two ways to update the documentation after making changes to your API.
+There are 2 ways to update the documentation after making changes to your API.

 1. Restart your application to regenerate the version of the documentation specified in the documentation plugin's config.
 2. Go the documentation plugin page and click on the **regenerate** button for the documentation version you want to regenerate.